raspberrypilearning/edit-the-web/en/step_4.md

 ![ProjectName project](images/projectname-project.png)

-If you want to have more fun exploring Scratch, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=scratch&curriculum%5B%5D=%201).
+If you want to have more fun exploring HTML, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects/?software[]=html-css-javascript).